-Wall Mounted Sinks are self explanatory.
-The are attached to the wall and nothing else.
+Wall Mounted Sinks are self-explanatory.
+They are attached to the wall and nothing else.
 They are often small in size and perfect for tight spaces.

 Try to get a replacement product that has a warranty and a good company reputation.
-Kohler Bathroom sinks are known to be good quality with a lot of styles to chose from.
+Kohler Bathroom sinks are known to be good quality with a lot of styles to chose.

 Mobile Home Toilets

-Mobile home toilets are easily replaceable with any one on the market.
+Mobile home toilets are easily replaceable with anyone on the market.
 You have 2 basic choices; a regular toilet or a handicapped one.
-The handicapped toilets are higher.
+The handicapped toilets are higher and may be helpful if someone has mobility issues in the home.
 All toilets you buy today are going to be low flow which is good, we don’t need to use 10 gallons every time we flush.
-It’s a waste of water.

 Mobile Home Bathroom Floors

-Mobile home bathroom flooring doesn’t come with any waterproofing so every drop of water that is allowed to reach the flooring (meaning the sub-floor, the studs or joists under it) is killing the wood.
-It will rot and cause weak spots and swelling.
+Every drop of water that is allowed to reach the flooring (meaning the sub-floor and joists under the floor covering as well as the insulation) can get damaged.
+It can rot and cause weak spots and swelling.
 Chances are within 15 years of buying your home you will need to replace the bathroom floors completely if the appropriate precautions aren’t taken.

 If you’re ready to do a complete bathroom renovation in your mobile home, begin from the bottom and work your way up.
-There’s no since in buying all the fancy new gadgets if the flooring isn’t correct.
-Factoring in sub-flooring and giving the studs (joists) a good look over before you install anything is the best move.
+There’s no sense in buying all the fancy new fixtures if the flooring isn’t protected.
+Factoring in sub-flooring and giving the joists a good inspection before you install anything is the smartest move you can make.

 Alright, that should get you started on planning your bathroom remodel.
 Good luck!